f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | CLEAR            | Sensor fault detected in hardware                                 |
 +------------------+-------------------------------------------------------------------+

+A sensor fault can apply to an rSeries or a VELOS device.
+The example below shows SNMP traps of sensor failures from a VELOS system controller, however rSeries would follow a similar format.

 .. code-block:: bash

     syscon-1-active# file show log/confd/snmp.log | include sensor-fault